lorenzwalthert/bonousu/README.md

-*Bono usus* in latin, or *good practice* in english: That is what this book aims to impart to the reader regarding R programming.
+*Bono usu* in latin, or *good practice* in english: That is what this book aims to impart to the reader regarding R programming.